nmielnik/notes/research/dad-jokes.md

 ### A son gives his dad his 50th birthday card.
 Then, the dad says, with tears in his eyes:
 _("You know, one would have been enough")_

+### A guy goes up to a widow at her husband's funeral.
+* Man: May I say a word?
+* Widow: Of course.
+* Man: Plethora
+* Widow: Thanks, that means a lot

 ---

 Suggestions are welcomed, open a PR!